gramineproject/graphene/Tools/gsc/README.rst

   * ``-L``: Compile Graphene with Linux PAL in addition to Linux-SGX PAL
 * *image-name*: Name of the base image
 * *tag*: Tag of the base image
-* *<app>.manifest*: Application specific manifest entries for the first application
+* *<app>.manifest*: Application-specific manifest entries for the first application.
+If file does not exist, manifest will be generated without application-specific values.
-* *<app2>.manifest*: Application specific manifest entries for the second executable (child of the first executable
+* *<app2>.manifest*: Application-specific manifest entries for the second executable (child of the first executable).
+If file does not exist, manifest will be generated without application-specific values.

 Run graphenized Docker images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~